oliviaoliv3/tipcalc/README.md

 By the end of this lesson you should be able to create a tip calculator by:

-- Add event listeners to DOM elements
+- Adding event listeners to DOM elements
 - Selecting DOM elements and their values using JavaScript
 - Creating and appending elements to the DOM